alpaca-cc/ImageShare/README.md

 The server will run on port 8000.

 ### Database Mongodb
-The server is using mongodb, so to correctly run, mongodb database should be set up.
+The server is using mongodb, so to correctly run, mongodb database needs to be set up.
 The database url is set inside mongodbStore.js as dbUrl.

 To configure the database locally without changing the url, these steps are needed:
 1. install mongodb locally